curityio/account-linking-recipes/doc/4-migrating-to-passkeys.md

 On all future logins the username authenticator is displayed and the authentication selector screen is bypassed.\
 The user again provides their device authentication method, e.g. a fingerprint or PIN, to prove they are present.

-### New Users
+### New User Flow

-When a new user onboards, they first enter their email in the username authenticator.\
+New users also onboard by first entering their email in the username authenticator.\
-If the account is not found, the user is presented with the authentication selection screen.\
+When an account is not found, the user is presented with the authentication selection screen.\
-The user can choose either passkeys or passwords and in both cases must create an account.
+The user must then create an account after which they can create a passkey or password.

 ### Roaming and Recovery